WHICH TAX REGIME TO CHOOSE FOR AN INDIVIDUAL ENTREPRENEUR

 - 50% for “Micro BIC” in case of providing services;

 It may be noted that this system is particularly interesting if the amount of expenditure actually incurred by the business is less than the flat-rate reduction.

-The self-employed have the possibility of paying a lump-sum disbursement of income tax at the rate of:
+The self-employed whose tax reference income (RFR) of the fiscal household of the penultimate year (year N-2) does not exceed a certain threshold have the possibility of paying a lump-sum disbursement of income tax at the rate of:

 "Auto-entrepreneurs" may also choose to pay social contributions in proportion to the turnover.

-The last two options mentioned above are not applicable in the case of "MICRO BA".
+The last two last options mentioned above are not applicable in the case of "Micro BA".